bsuper/biomet/README.md

 Once you've cloned the folder, `cd` into the folder:

+1. `git submodule init` Setups the data folder
-1. `git submodule init & git submodule update` Downloads the data for this project
+2. `git submodule update` Downloads the data for this project
 * `virtualenv venv` Creates a virtual environment called venv.
 Put briefly, a virtual environment allows you to contain all the dependencies needed for a project within one environment.
 - `source venv/bin/activate` Enter the virtual environment
 3. Install tensorflow [[see this link]](https://www.tensorflow.org/versions/r0.8/get_started/os_setup.html#pip-installation)